Lyndogwin/py-bot/README.md

 - Navigate to the generated url in your browser
 - Select the servers you wish to add the bot to

-## Goals
+## Ideas for bot
+- Using [Google Vision API](https://cloud.google.com/vision) to gain insights on posted images
-I would like to create a chat bot with the additional functionality of assisting in managing personal relationships by 'memorizing' important information about the people I converse with.
+- A chat bot with the additional functionality of assisting in managing personal relationships by 'memorizing' important information about the people I converse with.

 ### NLP and other ML resources
 - [Mimic Bot](https://adeshpande3.github.io/How-I-Used-Deep-Learning-to-Train-a-Chatbot-to-Talk-Like-Me)